binchoo/prepare-squad-dataset/README.md

 ## Classes and Methods
 ### Class SquadGuru

 `SuqadGuru` is an NLP expert who can easily change the original SQuAD dataset into one of the required input formats of NLP tasks.
-Currently, GEN_QA, GEN_QG, and EXT_QA task's input format are available.
+Currently, GEN_QA, GEN_QG, EXT_QA and CORPUS task's input format are available.
 Extract the end-to-end feature X and ground-truth Y from the SQuAD dataset by using the `SquadGuru` class.

 - Constructor Signature